scottyschup/ruby-curriculum/projects/w1d3-hangman.md

 In this project, we write a program to play [Hangman][wiki-hangman].

+**NB: Be sure to read the entire instructions BEFORE you start coding.**

 ## Phase I: Human Guesses Word

 You should have two modes.
 In the first mode, the computer player